For Our Clients Since 1935

 FAQs About Dog Bite (and other animal injury) Cases

-If your neighbors own their own home, then they probably have homeowner’s insurance.
+Our Syracuse New York injury lawyers handle lots of dog bite cases.
+Who pays us when we settle or win in court?
+If the dog owner own a home, then he probably has homeowner’s insurance.
 Most dog bite cases can be settled with the homeowner’s insurance without ever having to sue.
 Suing is your option, and if you don’t want to sue, no lawyer can, or should, make you do it.
 You might rather settle for less money if that means not having to sue.
-Your neighbor might not mind being sued, however, if he knows that the money from the suit is going to come from his insurance, and not from his pocket, and that this will help your child get full economic compensation for the injury.Do I automatically win my dog bite case?
+Your neighbor might not mind being sued, however, if he knows that the money from the suit is going to come from his insurance, and not from his pocket, and that this will help your child get full economic compensation for the injury.Do I Automatically Win My Dog Bite Case?

 Under certain circumstances, a dog owner may be held liable.
 Unfortunately, New York law in most circumstances requires that you show the owner knew or should have known that the dog had, in the past, obstructed or bothered traffic.
-It is not enough to show simply that the owner failed to tie the dog up, or accidently allowed the dog to escape from a leash.What if I have other questions?
+It is not enough to show simply that the owner failed to tie the dog up, or accidently allowed the dog to escape from a leash.What About Injuries Caused by Other Animals?

 In New York, if an owner of a cow or other large animal negligently lets the animal wander in the roadway and you strike it with your car, he can be held liable.
 Likewise, if other large farm animals cause an accident, the owner may be held liable under certain circumstances.
 As for injuries caused by other domestic animals such as cats, the courts generally apply the same rules as those regarding dog bites.
 If someone choses to harbor a “wild” or dangerous animal, such as a bear or a tiger or a venomous snake, they will be liable for any injury the animal causes, regardless of whether they were “negligent”.
 We call this “strict liability”.